drewbarontini/dotfiles/vim/shortcuts.md

 Leader Keys
 -----------

-All of these, with the exception of the "Non-Alphanumeric", beging with the `<leader>` key, which is the `spacebar`.
+All of these, with the exception of the "Non-Alphanumeric", begin with the `<leader>` key, which is the `spacebar`.

 ### Non-Alphanumeric